AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :menuselection:`Locate in Project View`

-  Switch the focus to the :guilabel:`Project` view and highlight the first project node that matches the project.
+  Switch the focus to the :guilabel:`Project` view and highlight the first project node matching the project.
 This is a convenient way to get information such as the list of directories or source files for a project.